CamilingJS/Conquering-Responsive-Layouts/README.md

 #### it is also best practice to use rem for font sizes due the compounding nature of em
 #### once a media-query is added to the html element then rem will reference that provided font size of that media-query
 ## CSS Tip #3
-### Utilize vw for big title font sizes for responsive titles it will allow for less media queries
+### Utilize vw for big title font sizes for responsive titles.
+It will allow for less media queries
 #### vh, vw, vmax, vmin reference and ratio the viewport
 #### it doesn't work too well with paragraph text
 #### vmax for height can be useful when you want to prevent an image from blowing too big